 Place quinoa in a small bowl and cover with water.
 Set aside.

-Heat oil in a heavy bottom pot and add onions, leeks and garlic.
-Sautée until soft.
+Heat oil in a heavy bottom pot and add onions and leeks and sautée until soft.
 Don’t rush this step, this is where we develop flavor.
 Stir often to prevent burning, add a splash of water if the pot gets dry.
 Add a pinch of salt and pepper to season.
-Once soft and cooked down, after about 10 minutes, add in the diced delicata squash, corn kernels, chickpeas and turmeric and stir to combine.
-Cook for a few minutes, stirring often, then add in stock, or water + stock powder and if you have an empty cob of corn, throw that in as well.
+Once soft and cooked down, after about 10 minutes, add in the minced garlic and stir.
+The add in the diced delicata squash, corn kernels, chickpeas and turmeric and stir to combine.
+Cook for a few minutes, stirring often, then add in stock, or water + stock powder and if you have a bare cob of corn, throw that in as well.
 Add enough water/stock to cover ingredients fully, in my case this was 8 cups.
 They quinoa will soak in some water as it cooks as well, so a little extra is ok.

 Bring to a boil, then cover and reduce heat to medium simmer.
 Cook until the squash is almost tender, about 20 minutes.
 Drain and rinse quinoa in cold water then add the quinoa to the pot.
 Cover once again and continue to simmer for another 15 minutes.
 Add in the 2 to 3 minutes before the end.
 Taste, adjust seasoning as needed.
 A good pinch of salt and some fresh cracked black pepper should do the trick.